eblOwOx/Fluffy-Arch/README.md

 ## Building the image

-You're gonna need pacman as a packet manager in order to build the image.
+You're going to need pacman as a packet manager in order to build the image.

 Also install the package called archiso to build the image.
 ```bash